imskm/kore-doc/api/buffers.md

 char *kore_buf_stringify(struct kore_buf *buf, size_t *length)
 ```
 ### Description
 Returns the data in a buffer as a C string.
-The result is NUL-terminated before it is returning to the caller.
+The result is NUL-terminated before it is returned to the caller.
 The caller should not free this data.

 | Parameter | Description |
 | -- | -- |